siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 This page attempts to lay out the issues and approaches to writing a good programatic interface to TinyG.
 It's may also be useful to review the [introduction to the tinyg code base](https://github.com/synthetos/TinyG/wiki/Introduction-to-the-TinyG-Code-Base)

-If you are writing a programmatic interface we highly recommend that you use the JSON syntax and avoid the command line (plain text) forms.
-The text forms are really just a convenience for driving the interface from a command line for debugging and system discovery.
+If you are writing a programmatic interface we highly recommend that you use the JSON syntax and avoid the command line (plain text) form.
+Text mode is really just a convenience for driving the interface from a command line for debugging and system discovery.
 All examples are provide in JSON form.

 If you are just looking for an off-the-shelf way to drive TinyG please see these other links:
 * [Sending Files with CoolTerm](https://github.com/synthetos/TinyG/wiki/TinyG-Sending-Files-with-CoolTerm)<br>